AIVirtualDoctor/nft-lending-sdk-docs/sdk/setup-sdk.md

 **Good to do:** Craete NFTSafe react hook so it will give you strong grip for using sdk over more pages.
 {% endhint %}

+So, let's create react hook of NFtSafe contract object for flexible use of it.

 {% code title="src/useNFTSafeSdk.tsx" %}
 ```javascript
 import { useCallback, useContext, useMemo } from "react";